BlueStamp-Engineering-2022/Shuvam_BSE_Project/index.md

 ﻿# Custom Arduino Project
-This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
 This project uses an Arduino, ultrasonic distance sensor, and a servo arm and motor.
 Depending on how far an object is to the ultrasonic distance sensor, the servo arm will move to a specific position.
 As the object goes farther, the arm moves counter-clockwise, and as the object moves closer, the arm moves clockwise.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |